First Published Sep 27, 2022, 10:45 AM IST

 The 100-page ‘Family Code’ legalizes same-sex marriage and civil unions, and the new law allows same-sex couples to adopt children.
 It also promotes equal sharing of household rights and responsibilities between men and women.

-Legally, this is a law that could lead to major social progress, and Cuba has gained credibility through a referendum.
+Legally, this is a law that might lead to major social progress, and Cuba has gained credibility through a referendum.
 Preliminary results from the Electoral Commission indicated that 74 percent of the 8.4 million Cubans who were eligible to vote participated in last Sunday’s referendum.

 The referendum was not led by an independent observer.
 However, citizens were given an opportunity to monitor the figures at their respective locations.
 Local figures published on social media are in line with the official results, according to reports.